-Title Credit Who May Take Description Prerequisites Spanish IV Honors Full Year Sophomores, Juniors, Seniors Same as Spanish IV, but requires more advanced reading and writing assignments.
+Title Credit Who May Take Description Prerequisites Spanish IV Full Year Sophomores, Juniors, Seniors Class is conducted entirely in the target language.
+Skills and content learned in previous levels are expanded with emphasis on independent learning, skill-application in simulations of real-world contexts, and a broader understanding of cultures in the Spanish-speaking world.
+C- or better in Spanish III; Dept. recommendation Spanish IV Honors Full Year Sophomores, Juniors, Seniors Same as Spanish IV, but requires more advanced reading and writing assignments.
 Emphasis on vocabulary.
 A- or better in Spanish III, B or better in Spanish III Honors, Dept. Honors Criteria and recommendation Spanish Language AP Full Year Sophomores, Juniors, Seniors A college-level course with emphasis on fluency and accuracy in advanced linguistic concepts; further enhancement of reading, writing, listening, and speaking skills in preparation for the Spanish Language Advanced Placement exam.
 Survey of Latin American and Spanish authors.
-A- or better in Spanish III or IV; B or better in Spanish III/IV Honors; Dept. Honors Criteria and recommendation Spanish V: Conversation through Film Full Year Sophomores, Juniors, Seniors An advanced course using a wide variety of films from Latin America and Spain to help students continue to improve communications skills in Spanish (speaking, reading and writing).
-The course is intended to deepen the student's knowledge of cultures throughout various regions.
+A- or better in Spanish III or IV; B or better in Spanish III/IV Honors; Dept. Honors Criteria and recommendation Spanish V: Society & Culture Through Film Full Year Sophomores, Juniors, Seniors An advanced course using a wide variety of films from Latin America and Spain to help students continue to improve communications skills in Spanish (speaking, reading and writing).
+The course is intended to deepen the student's knowledge of society and cultures throughout various regions.
+Class also engages in critical analysis of films as an art form.
 B or better in Spanish IV; Dept. recommendation Spanish Literature AP Full Year Juniors, Seniors A college-level course with emphasis on study of Spanish and Latin American literature, culture, and history, in preparation for the Spanish Literature Advanced Placement exam.
 B or better in Spanish Lang.
 AP; Dept. Honors Criteria and recommendation Spanish VI Post-AP Full Year Juniors, Seniors A college-level course conducted entirely in Spanish that will explore advanced topics in real-life contexts.
 Students will research, analyze, write, discuss, debate and present on a variety of issues in Spanish-speaking countries such as history, politics, business, healthcare, education, social services, law and linguistics.
 B or better in Spanish Lit AP; Dept. Honors criteria and recommendation